 - Makes it easy to visualize how one factor impacts another

-- Works well when demand is clearly tied to external inputs (like price changes or weather)
+- Works well when demand is clearly tied to external inputs such as price changes or weather

 - Fast to set up with small datasets, just two columns and you're rolling